 - Lot, plan, volume and folio information

 Identify your amendment type

-We have two types of amendment which we process differently.
+We have two types of amendment, which we process differently.

-Read the information below to find which category applies to your amendment, then go to Step 3.
+Find which category applies to your amendment, then go to Step 3.

 - Do you want to claim a principal place of residence (PPR) exemption on your home?